KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Mesh_PrimitivesUV.md

-The following table shows the properties that are set for every model.
+Where attributes are set to one or both primitives, the following table shows which attributes are set.

 ~~HeaderTable~~